 I’m not gonna lie to you guys, when I saw How To Talk To Girls At Parties had been adapted into a comic book, I got hyped.
 Any trepidations I may have had about a comic book adapting a short story vanished instantly once I saw the creative talent attached.
 First and most obviously there’s the writer behind the story: Neil Gaiman.

-Gaiman has a real knack for penning some really clever fantasy, whether it’s through his short stories, novels, and, perhaps most notably, his comic books.
+Whatever your opinion of Gaiman’s writing may be, he seems to have a real talent for the fantasy genre, whether it’s through his short stories, novels, and, perhaps most notably, his comic books.
 Having gotten his first big break penning seventy-five issues (not including spin-offs) of the classic DC Comics title, The Sandman, I know that Gaiman has a real love and respect for comics.
-I’m sure that Gaiman wouldn’t approve have approved this adaptation unless he was certain it would be a worthwhile product.
+I’m sure that Gaiman wouldn’t have approved this adaptation unless he was certain it would be a worthwhile product.